Beaches re-open after ‘keen diver’ Simon Nellist killed in shark attack

-Beaches in Sydney’s east will re-open on Friday after local British man and “keen diver” Simon Nellist was killed by a shark.
+Beaches in Sydney’s east re-opened on Friday, less than 48 hours after local man and “keen diver” Simon Nellist was killed by a shark.

 The 35-year-old Wolli Creek man died from catastrophic injuries after being attacked by what witnesses say was a four-and-a-half metre great white shark at Little Bay on Wednesday.

-Randwick City Council said the area’s beaches would open after a 24-hour closure that took in Little Bay, Malabar, Maroubra, Coogee, Clovelly and La Perouse.
+Randwick City Council said the area’s beaches were open again on Friday after a 24-hour closure that included Little Bay, Malabar, Maroubra, Coogee, Clovelly and La Perouse.

 The fatal shark attack was the first in Sydney in nearly 60 years.

-British newspaper The Sun said Mr Nellist was an ex-RAF serviceman who was preparing to marry his girlfriend Jessie Ho.
+British newspaper The Sun said Mr Nellist was an ex-Royal Air Force serviceman who had moved to Sydney and was preparing to marry his girlfriend Jessie Ho.

-“Him and Jessie were due to get married last year but that got put off because of COVID,” The Sun cited a close friend as saying.
+“Him and Jessie were due to get married last year but that got put off because of COVID,” The Sun quoted a close friend as saying.

 “It’s just horrendous.
 We spent most of yesterday just hoping and praying it wasn’t him.
 It’s still incredibly raw.”

-Mr Nellist reportedly arrived in Australia about six years ago after his RAF service ended.
+Mr Nellist reportedly arrived in Australia about six years ago after leaving the RAF.

-The Queens Hotel in Penzance, Cornwell, where Mr Nellist once worked said staff were shocked and saddened by the news and sent their prayers to his family and girlfriend.
+The Queens Hotel in Penzance, Cornwall, where he once worked, said staff were shocked and saddened at the news and sent their prayers to his family and girlfriend.

 “Simon was a wonderful man who worked here for several years before moving to Australia – he was a valued member of staff and was always popular with guests and fellow team members,” it said in a Facebook post.